irods/python-irodsclient/README.md

 >>> album.metadata(admin = True)\[meta.name\] = meta
 ```

-In v1.1.5, the "timestamps" keyword is provided to enable the loading
+Since v1.1.5, the "timestamps" keyword is provided to enable the loading
 of create and modify timestamps for every AVU returned from the server:

 ```python